 Startup and Entrepreneur Visas: Governmental Aspirations and Industry Practice

-Some experts believe that SUVs may at some point replace RIPs.
+Some experts believe that SUVs may at some point replace Residence by Investment.
 Is this so?
 Let’s look in more detail.

 What’s the rationale behind opening a startup programme?
 Since the 2008 slump, many Western countries found themselves in stagnation.
 In an attempt to resuscitate the economy, governments raised the flag of innovation and enticed new businesses in the tech sector to set up shop on their shores.
 Has it worked out well?